mdkdoc15/TIc_Tac_Toe_V2/README.md

+#TicTacToe
-THis is my attempt at creating a TicTacToe with a GUI and using github as well as pygame
+This is my attempt at creating a TicTacToe with a GUI and using github as well as pygame